Highlights

 ../_images/DLB_balancing.png

-The red curve is the best situation obtained in the previous section, while the black curve corresponds to the DLB algorithm enabled.
+The red curve is the best situation obtained in the previous section, while the curves with dynamic load balancing are indicated as DLB.

 The portion of the box belonging to each MPI process varies when the load balancing occurs.
 The following figure shows how each of these portions evolve with time.